cyrusimap/cyrus-imapd/docsrc/imap/download/installation/http/caldav.rst

    follows:
    ``ctl_zoneinfo -r <version-string>``

-   where <version-string> describes the recently downloaded time zone data (e.g. "IANA Time Zone Database v.2013h").
+   where <version-string> contains description of the recently downloaded time zone data, colon, and the version of the data (e.g. "IANA Time Zone Database:2020a").

 6. Check that the zoneinfo index database and all iCalendar data files/links are readable by the cyrus user.